 Dr. Miller is a member of the American Academy of Religion and Phi Beta Kappa.
 He has served as president of the Society for the Arts, Religion and Contemporary Culture (1992-93), and he has been on the editorial boards of Sphinx (London), The Journal of the American Academy of Religion (Atlanta), L'Esprit jungien (Paris), and Mythosphere (Tuscaloosa).
 He currently serves on the editorial board of Spring Journal (New Orleans).
 Dr. Miller has also been the Chairperson of the Publications' Committee of the American Academy of Religion (1991-93), Chairperson of the Advisory Group on the Study of Myth in Higher Education for the Joseph Campbell Foundation (1992-1994), and a member of the Boards of Directors of Scholars Press (1991-1993), the American Academy of Religion (1991-1993), and the Joseph Campbell Foundation (2004-2015).

-Dr. Miller is the author of more than one hundred articles and
+Dr. Miller is the author of more than two hundred and forty

 , as well as five books .
 The books